- Undergraduate (BSND)

 You must complete 36 semester hours.

 There is no limit to the number of semester hours that you can take online, if you are in the on-campus track.

-In consultation with Dr. Burns, your graduate advisor, draft your graduate study plan and submit for approval by her within the first few weeks of your second semester taking courses.
+In consultation with Dr. Lynch, your graduate advisor, draft your graduate study plan and submit for approval by her within the first few weeks of your second semester taking courses.

 Per Graduate School policy, you have six years to complete your degree.